Advanced Cognitive Behaviour Therapy training in assessment and interventions with complex cases in mental health and addictions.

 - MHealSc, PGDipHealSc

-Applications will be considered for this paper by registered mental health or addictions clinicians working in psychiatry, nursing, or allied health, who have at least 3 years' experience in mental health and/or addictions fields.
-Once funding has been confirmed by Ministry of Health Te Pou (Mental Health Clinical Training Agency) we invite applications from all interested parties, who meet the following criteria.
+Applications will be considered for this paper from registered mental health or addictions clinicians working in psychiatry, nursing, or allied health, who have at least 3 years' experience in mental health and/or addictions fields.

 Applicants need to be:

-- Must be registered health professionals, working in a mental health service.
+- A registered health professionals, working in a mental health service.

 - Must have access to ongoing work with clients.